 A registered nurse is on duty in our clinic each school day.
 The clinic opens fifteen minutes before school and closes fifteen minutes after school.
 During the school day, students must have a pass from a school official to visit the clinic.
-In case of emergency, the school official will use the information on the student enrollment card, so please have your parents keep this information updated.
+In case of emergency, the school official will use the information on the student enrollment card, so it's important to have all contact information updated.